develtechmon/ROS2/UserGuide/ros2_humble_slam_simulation_and_realrobot_guide.md

 4. In new terminal run SLAM toolbox ros2 run slam_toolbox async_slam_toolbox_node --ros-args --params-file src/techdiffbot/config/mapper_params_online_async.yaml

+Above command is similar to below command.
+What make it different, is that one using launcher and other is run ros2 launch slam_toolbox online_async_launch.py slam_params_file:=src/techdiffbot/config/mapper_params_online_async.yaml use_sim_time:=false

 5. From Rviz select
    Fixed Frame - map